manelrv/frontend-test-inditext/README.md

 ## *Tests*
 ### *Unit tests*
-To run the unit tests, execute `npm run test`.
+To run the unit tests:
+- Execute `npm run test` to run tests once.
+- Execute `npm run test:watch` to run tests in watch mode.

 A total of 49 tests are executed across 18 suites.
 ### *End-to-End tests*
-To run the end-to-end tests, execute `npm run cypress`.
+To run the end-to-end tests:
+- Execute `npm run cypress` to run tests once.
+A video of the test execution will be saved in the `cypress/videos` folder.
+The videos are ignored by git.
+- Execute `npm run cypress:open` to open the Cypress GUI.

+*Note: The main application will start on port 8481, so it is necessary to have it free.*

 A total of 2 tests are executed.

 ## *Considered Restrictions*
 - URLs are clean, so the hash `\#` has not been used for navigation.